lexagorod/MachineLearning/README.md

 # MachineLearning

 My progress on machinelearning.
-For booksrecommendation you need csv datasets from http://www2.informatik.uni-freiburg.de/~cziegler/BX/
+For booksrecommendation.py you need csv datasets from http://www2.informatik.uni-freiburg.de/~cziegler/BX/